PhonologicalCorpusTools/CorpusTools/docs/source/informativity.rst

 One of the primary decisions in calculating informativity, is selecting the type of context to be used.
 [CohenPriva2015]_ discusses four options used in the literature - uniphone, biphone, triphone, and all preceding segments in the word.
-Within PCT, "all preceding" is currently the only supported option.
+Within PCT, "all preceding" is currently the only supported option (this is the option that Cohen Priva actually uses in his subsequent analyses).

 Consider a toy example, taken from [CohenPriva2015]_, §2.3, in which the following corpus is assumed (note that, generally speaking, there is no “type frequency” column